Floorp-Projects/Floorp/addon-sdk/source/CONTRIBUTING.md

 ## Reviewers

-All changes must be reviewed by someone on the Jetpack review crew:
+All changes need a review by someone on the Jetpack review crew:

 - [@mossop]
 - [@gozala]